FalkorDB/falkordb-rs/README.md

 This client is currently built upon the [`redis`](https://docs.rs/redis/latest/redis/) crate, and therefore supports TLS using its implementation, which uses either [`rustls`](https://docs.rs/rustls/latest/rustls/) or [`native_tls`](https://docs.rs/native-tls/latest/native_tls/).
-This is not enabled by default, and the user ust opt-in by enabling the respective features: `"rustls"`/`"native-tls"`.\
+This is not enabled by default, and the user ust opt-in by enabling the respective features: `"rustls"`/`"native-tls"` (when using tokio: `"tokio-rustls"`/`"tokio-native-tls"`).

 For Rustls: